VladMorozDM/pillsIntakeCalculator/README.md

 To run a project after cloning you need to follow this steps:
 1. npm install
-2. npm install -g ts-node - If you don't have it, or npm install -D ts-node - if you don't ant ot global
+2. npm install -g ts-node - If you don't have it, or npm install -D ts-node - if you don't want it globaly
 3. ts-node src/main.ts
 (I assume you have node already installed)